What is a Conditional Use Permit (CUP)?

 Required Documents

 Applications are required to be submitted on the city approved form(s).
-A link to the current forms is located here: link
+A link to the current forms is located under Applications & Forms.

 The applications and forms most commonly associated with this application are: